 The analysis didn’t reveal why users wouldn’t check their email, but helped Resy understand ways to fix the problem.
 So the product team designed a new recommended path in the funnel.
 Users were prompted to provide a phone number and would immediately receive a text notification with log-in credentials.

 “The results of our testing were amazing,” says Tomer.
 When reservations on the website increased 20 percent month-over-month, it far exceeded the general trendlines.
-Resy’s restaurant partners fared even better — the completed reservations amounted to tens of millions of dollars of additional revenue.
+Resy’s restaurant partners fared even better—the completed reservations amounted to tens of millions of dollars of additional revenue.

 “One of our core metrics as a company is to have the lowest possible no-show rate,” says Tomer.
-It doesn’t take a lot of dinner-reservation cancellations to wipe out a restaurant’s small profit margin.
+It doesn’t take a lot of dinner reservation cancellations to wipe out a restaurant’s small profit margin.
 So Resy started sending text messages asking users to confirm or cancel their bookings.

 “Mixpanel allowed us to confirm phone numbers in a way that would be more impactful for our restaurant partners.”
 The outcome was even better than the Resy team expected.
-They got the reservations no-show rate to dip 10 percent.
+It got the reservations no-show rate to dip 10 percent.
 That may not sound like much, but it moves the company that much closer to their goal of achieving the fewest number of no-shows as possible.